-A tsunami caused by an earthquake off the coast of Chile travels across the Pacific Ocean and kills 61 people in Hilo, Hawaii, on this day in 1960.
+A tsunami caused by an earthquake off the coast of Chile travels across the Pacific Ocean and kills 61 people in Hilo, Hawaii, on May 23, 1960.
 The massive 9.5-magnitude quake had killed thousands in Chile the previous day.

 The earthquake, involving a severe plate shift, caused a large displacement of water off the coast of southern Chile at 3:11 p.m.
 Traveling at speeds in excess of 400 miles per hour, the tsunami moved west and north.
 On the west coast of the United States, the waves caused an estimated $1 million in damages, but were not deadly.